SamiPerttu/fundsp/README.md

 It is useful to keep parameters independent of the sample rate, which we can then adjust as we like.

-In addition to sample rate adjustments, natural units enable support for selective oversampling in nested sections that are easy to configure and modify.
+In addition to sample rate adjustments, natural units enable support for selective oversampling (the `oversample` component) in nested sections that are easy to configure and modify.

 Some low-level components ignore the sample rate by design, such as the single sample delay `tick`.